 A brief history of Oxford

-Oxford is home to the oldest university in the English-speaking world and first recorded in 12th-century records.
+Known as one of the best UK cities, Oxford is home to the oldest university in the English-speaking world and first recorded in 12th-century records.
 The city played a prominent role in Anglo-Saxon times and during the English civil war in the 17th century.

 Where is Oxford?

 Oxford is located in the southeast of England and is the only city in Oxfordshire.
 It lies 56 miles northwest of London and 64 miles southeast of Birmingham.
 Neighbouring areas include the Cotswolds and Gloucestershire.

 Moving to Oxford

 There’s a great choice of period and modern homes in Oxford.
 You will find Victorian and Edwardian properties around the city, as well as new-build developments and houses on the outskirts of Oxford.

 The average house value in Oxford is £550,655, with paid prices slightly higher at £568,818.
 Expect to pay around £827,647 for a detached home, £471,292 for a terraced house and £344,512 for an apartment.

 Oxford property prices are considerably higher than the UK national average of £251,000.
 Over the last 12 months, house prices have increased by seven per cent and by an impressive 14 per cent in the last five years.

 There’s a varied selection of estate and letting agents in Oxford, with chain and independent options available to help you find a home.